The Prison Opticians Company set up to provide prisoners with better opticians services and train prisoners in spectacle making.

 Where We Are Now

-We now operate as The Prison Opticians Trust – Providing eyecare services to UK Prisons.
+We now operate as The Prison Opticians Trust & Company, providing eyecare services to UK Prisons.
 We are now the largest provider of optometry services into prisons in England and Wales.
-We have a team of 16 Optometrists, A lab Manager, Lab Deputy, Training Manager and Assistant General Manager, plus our regular intake of trainees studying the training course and helping with day to day tasks.

 Get in Touch